 - b.
 Authority to Apply: Applicants must demonstrate that they have the authority to submit the application, to enter into a funding agreement, to carry out the project, and to bind the entity to perform these tasks by including either: 1) a signed letter of commitment from the applicant's representative with authority (e.g., Chief Executive or Financial Officer, Executive Director, or City Manager); or 2) a signed resolution from the governing body (e.g., City Council, Board of Supervisors, or Board of Directors). - 5.
 Viable Project and Matching Funds: Applicants must demonstrate that they have adequate funds to cover all stages of their proposed project(s) from commencement through completion.
 Unless otherwise specified in policies #22 through 32, project applicants must demonstrate evidence that they have at least 10% of the total eligible project costs (matching funds) from a non-Air District source available and ready to commit to the proposed projects. - 6.
 Minimum Grant Amount: \$10,000 per project. - 7.
 Maximum Grant Amount: Unless otherwise specified in policies #22 through 32, the maximum grant award amounts are: - a.
 Each public agency may be awarded up to \$1,500,000 per calendar year; and - b.
 Each non-public entity may be awarded up to \$500,000 per calendar year. - 8.
-Readiness: Unless otherwise specified in policies #22 through 32, projects must commence by the end of calendar year 2017.
-For purposes of this policy, "commence" means a tangible preparatory action taken in connection with the projects' operation or implementation, for which the project sponsor can provide documentation of the commencement date and action performed.
-"Commence" can mean the issuance of a purchase order to secure project vehicles and equipment; commencement of shuttle/feeder bus and ridesharing service; or the delivery of the award letter for a construction contract. - 9.
-Maximum Two Years Operating Costs: FYE 2017 TFCA Regional Funds may be used to support up to two years of operating costs for service-based projects (i.e., Trip Reduction Projects) - 10.
-Project Revisions: The Air District will consider only requests for modifications to approved projects that are within the same project categories, achieve the same or better cost-effectiveness, comply with all TFCA Regional Fund Policies, and are in compliance with all applicable federal and state laws, and Air District rules and regulations.
+Readiness: Unless otherwise specified in policies #22 through 32, projects must commence by the end of calendar year 2020 or within 12 months from the date of execution of the funding agreement with the Air District, whichever is later.
+For purposes of this policy, "commence" means a tangible preparatory action taken in connection with the project's operation or implementation, for which the project sponsor can provide documentation of the commencement date and action performed.
+"Commence" includes, but is not limited to, the issuance of a purchase order to secure project vehicles and equipment; commencement of shuttle/feeder bus and ridesharing service; or the delivery of the award letter for a construction contract. - 9.
+Maximum Two Years Operating Costs for Service-Based Projects: Unless otherwise specified in policies #22 through 32, TFCA Regional Funds may be used to support up to two years of operating costs for service-based projects (i.e., Trip Reduction Projects). - 10.
+Project Revisions: The Air District will consider only requests for modifications to approved projects that are within the same project categories, achieve the same or better cost-effectiveness, comply with all TFCA Regional Fund Policies, and are in compliance with all applicable federal and State laws, and Air District rules and regulations.
 The Air District may also approve minor modifications, such as to correct typographical mistakes in the grant agreements or to change the name of the grantees, without re-evaluating the proposed modification in light of the regulations, contracts, and other legally-binding obligations that are in effect at the time the minor modification was proposed.